 If the request is to update an attribute specifying a limit (e.g. maxNumNodes, maxNumContainers, etc.) to a reduced value, the Receiver shall update the attribute with the reduced value if the limit corresponding to the reduced value has not yet been exceeded.
 For example, if maxNumNodes has a value of 10 and the request is to update it to a value of 5 and only 4 <node> resources associated with this user have been created thus far, then the Receiver shall update maxNumNodes attribute to a value of 5.
 However, if the limit corresponding to the reduced value in the request has already been exceeded, the Receiver shall override the value specified in the request.
 For example, if the maxNumNodes attribute has a value of 10 and the request is to update it to a value of 5 but 6 <node> resources associated with this user have already been created, then the Receiver shall update the value of the maxNumNodes attribute to 6.

+If a request is to update the maxNumInstancesPerContainer or maxNumInstancesPerFlexContainer to a lesser value than the already configured attribute value when there are already <container> resources created linked to the <m2mServiceSubscriptionProfile> resource, then then the request shall be rejected with a Response Status Code indicating "BAD_REQUEST" error.

 -----------------------End of change 1---------------------------------------------